telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 1. Click the `Scaffold` button to add the scaffolder to the editor.

 Telerik REPL for Blazor allows using one scaffolder at a time.
-By defaut, the scaffolder will always be added to the `__Main.razor` file as this is the entry `@page` of the application.
+By default, the scaffolder will always be added to the `__Main.razor` file as this is the entry `@page` of the application.
 When you scaffold a component, it will override the current code in the `__Main.razor` file.